-Hana Elzohairy, 1, was diagnosed at birth with transient myeloproliferative disorder, a condition that commonly progresses to Acute Myeloid Leukemia (AML).
+Hana Elzohairy was diagnosed at birth with transient myeloproliferative disorder, a condition that commonly progresses to Acute Myeloid Leukemia (AML).

 She was treated with chemotherapy as a newborn and visited Children’s Hospital regularly for monitoring.

 In February 2018, Hana was again diagnosed with myeloproliferative disorder.
-But today, after five cycles of chemotherapy and a combined 80 nights in the hospital, she is officially cancer free.
-She now regularly visits our hematology clinic for lab tests.
+But after five cycles of chemotherapy and a combined 80 nights in the hospital, she is officially cancer free.

 “I would like to thank all the doctors and nurses at Women’s and Children’s Hospital for saving Hana’s life,” said Dina Sobeh, Hana’s mom.
 “They are working with patients not only as professionals, but also as a mission of mercy and humanity.
 I appreciate their kindness.”

-Dina said Bindu Sathi, MD, Barbara Gruner, MD, Venkataraman Ramachandran, MD, and nurses Kim Ennis and Margaret Heller all played pivotal roles in caring for Hana as she battled cancer.
-She said Hana is a “happy baby who has overcome all of the stress she has encountered,” and she especially enjoys playing with the other kids during her visits to Children’s Hospital.
+Dina said Barbara Gruner, MD, Venkataraman Ramachandran, MD, and nurses Kim Innes and Margaret Heller all played pivotal roles in caring for Hana as she battled cancer.
+She said Hana is a “happy baby who has overcome all of the stress she has encountered,” and she especially enjoyed playing with the other kids during her visits to Children’s Hospital.